intel/FPGA-Devcloud/main/QuickStartGuides/RTL_AFU_Program_PAC_Quickstart/Arria10/README.md

 #### 3.2 Compiling RTL code into an FPGA bitstream

 Prior to compilation, you typically simulate your design.
 This is accomplished using the Modelsim-SE simulator which is not currently supported on the FPGA devcloud.
-Should you need to simulate the design, please export to your own enterprise.We will then cd into that folder and begin working inside the folder.
-First change directory into the bin folder.
-Then run the compilation command
+Should you need to simulate the design, please export to your own enterprise.
+We will then first cd into the dma_afu folder and begin working inside this folder.
+Then change directory into the build_synth folder.
+Finally, run the compilation command.

 ```bash
 cd A10_RTL_AFU/dma_afu